viorble/Lecture-Database/ch06_normalization_of_database_tables.md

   - Attribute PROJ_NUM is known as the determinant attribute
   - Attribute PROJ_NAME is known as the dependent attribute.

-# Functional Dependency Type: Partial Functional Dependency
+# FD Type: Partial Functional Dependency
 When there is a FD in which the determinant is only part of the PK
 - <span class="blue-text">X&rarr;Y is a partial FD </span> if X is a subset of PK.

 Example
-- Give a table having PK (A, B), a FD (B &rarr; C), we say it is a partial FD because B is a subset of PK
+- Give a table having PK (A, B), there is a FD (B &rarr; C), we say it is a partial FD because B is a subset of PK

-# Functional Dependency - Transitive Functional Dependency
+# FD Type: Transitive Functional Dependency
-When the attribute is dependent on another attribute that is not part of the primary key
+When a attribute is dependent on another attribute which is not part of PK
 - Transitive FD is more difficult to identify among a set of data
 - They occur only when a FD exists among non-prime attributes Example
-- Given primary key: X, we identify two FDs X → Z and X → Y
+- Given primary key: X, there are two FDs X → Z and X → Y
-- After investigating, we also find that there is a FD Y → Z, which can support X determine Z because (X → Y) + (Y → Z) can make (X → Z) that is, x can determine the value of Z via Y.
+- After investigating, we find that there is a FD Y → Z, which can support X determine Z because (X → Y) + (Y → Z) can make (X → Z) that is, x can determine the value of Z via Y.
 - Y → Z signals that there is a <span class="blue-text">transitive FD</span> because Y is not a PK.

 # Why Do We Do Database Normalization?